 Effect

-condition selects the starting nodes for the paths in question
+The START WHERE condition selects the starting nodes for the paths in question

-for the hierarchy nodes selected by the WHERE
+for the hierarchy nodes selected by the WHERE condition.
+Columns of the hierarchy, including the additional

-hierarchy columns, can be used in the condition sql_cond
+hierarchy columns, can be used in the condition sql_cond.

 Notes